 Tendonitis can affect many parts of the body.
 Some of the most affected regions include shoulders, wrists, elbows, fingers, knees, and the back of the heels.
 Here are some of the common symptoms of tendonitis:

 - Pain that worsens when the affected area is moved

 - A lump on the tendon that is affected

-- Swelling in the area – sometimes with heat and redness
+- Swelling in the affected area – sometimes with heat and redness

-- A crackling sensation when the affected tendon moves
+- A crackling sensation when the involved muscle moves

 - Unable to move the affected joint at times